BADMS/script.toolbox/Readme.md

 - Notes:

   On first use it will check and make addon cache dir.
 First run of an image will be slow as it is processing image, then all other calls will use a cached image for extra speed.
-For this to happen please add this to top of Startup.xml
+For this to happen please add this to top of Startup.xml, on a button or anywhere it can be run from to start before colorbox is needed.

 	<onload condition="System.HasAddon(script.colorbox)">RunScript(script.colorbox,info=firstrun)</onload>